 Pamplona’s Fortified Medieval City Center

-We didn’t run with any bulls while we were in Pamplona or even visit its famous bullring – the third largest in the world, seating nearly 20,000.
+Not only did we not run with any bulls while we were in Pamplona, but we didn’t even visit its famous bullring – the third largest in the world, seating nearly 20,000.

 Instead, we set off to explore something much more to our liking: the heart of its medieval city center.
 Recognized as a national monument, the center and its fortifications are one of the best preserved military complexes in the country.